bze-alphateam/bze/x/rewards/docs/README.md

 ## Staking Rewards
 What you can do:
 - **Create a reward** (`MsgCreateStakingReward`): lock a prize amount/denom, choose staking denom, duration (days), minimum stake, and optional lock period.
-A creation fee may apply.
+A creation fee may apply (it’s swapped to native via the trade module and forwarded to the fee collector).
 - **Extend a reward** (`MsgUpdateStakingReward`): add duration by supplying extra prize funds.
 - **Join** (`MsgJoinStaking`): stake the required denom into the reward.
 - **Claim earnings** (`MsgClaimStakingRewards`): withdraw accrued prize tokens without exiting.